Services for Australians

 Phasing out of Frequent Traveller Passports

 From 1 December 2017, applications for Frequent Traveller Passports (FTP) will no longer be accepted in Australia or overseas.
-Applications for a FTP lodged up to and including 30 November 2017 will be processed, unless stock is depleted prior.
 This is due to an overall decline in demand for FTP’s as more countries are issuing electronic visas.
 As an alternative to the FTP, the Australian Passport Office will introduce a new and less expensive replacement passport option for passport holders with full visa pages.
 Please discuss options on replacement passports with your nearest diplomatic mission.

 PR labels no longer accepted as evidence of citizenship